Javascript is not enabled.

 Not only are television screens getting larger, but the number of must-watch shows is increasing across a growing assortment of on-demand streaming video services intent on persuading you to cut your cable TV cord.

-Everyone is familiar with streaming pioneers Netflix, Amazon Prime and Hulu.
-However, with so many evolving streaming options, choosing the right budget-friendly platform can be challenging.
+Though everyone is familiar with streaming pioneers Netflix, the first in 2007, and Amazon Prime and Hulu, with so many evolving streaming options, choosing the right budget-friendly platform can be challenging.
 See our breakdown to help you determine the best streaming platform for your needs.

 Ways to keep costs in check